space-cadet/yt-mcp/memory-bank/progress.md

 7. **MCP Server Integration**: When using with Claude, the server must be started directly using Node.js rather than through pnpm to avoid JSON-RPC communication interference.
 The provided wrapper scripts and alternative startup methods address this issue.

 8. **OAuth Requirements**: OAuth authentication requires Google Cloud Console configuration and agreement to Google's API Services User Data Policy, which may require a privacy policy for applications that become public.
+Currently troubleshooting redirect URI mismatch issues (documented in errorLog.md).

 9. **OAuth Port Configuration**: The OAuth callback server needs to run on a port that matches what's configured in Google Cloud Console.
 Multiple authorized redirect URIs can be registered to support different ports.